 The frequency band 960-1 215 MHz has primary allocations to support DME systems, LDACS, ADS-B systems on both 978 MHz and 1090 MHz, SSR radars and transponders, MLAT, and ACAS.

-The frequency band 1 164-1 215 MHz is allocated to the radionavigation satellite service (RNSS) (space-to-Earth) (space-to-space), used by aviation receivers for navigation (GPS L5).
+The frequency band 1 164-1 215 MHz is allocated to the radionavigation satellite service (RNSS) (space-to-Earth) (space-to-space), used by aviation receivers for navigation (GNSS).

-The frequency band 1 215-1 240 MHz is allocated to the primary RNSS (space-to-Earth) (space-to-space), used by the WAAS reference stations (GPS L2).
+The frequency band 1 215-1 240 MHz is allocated to the primary RNSS (space-to-Earth) (space-to-space), used by the WAAS reference stations (GNSS reference station).

 The frequency band 1 240-1 370 MHz is used by en-route surveillance radars.